Covid in Brazil

 You can enjoy Brazil as you choose to, and even with some Covid restrictions in place, immigration offices and the Polícia Federal are still open and granting student visas in Brazil.

 Covid in Rio de Janeiro

-How Rio & Learn Is Trying to Keep Students Safe
+How Rio & Learn Is Keeping Students Safe

-Before heading out to practice and learn Portuguese on the streets of Rio, however, you should meet your teacher at the school.
-Inside, we still try to keep safe.
-You can find hand sanitizer bottles in every classroom.
-And don’t forget to wear a mask in school, either!
-Students meet their teachers in separate classrooms to avoid agglomeration in the communal areas.
+But even if your class is outdoors, you still need to meet your teacher at the school.
+Inside, we will still provide measures to keep everybody safe.
+You can find hand sanitizer bottles in every classroom, for example.
+And don’t forget to wear a mask in school!

-It’s important to keep in mind that staying safe is a group effort.
-We count on our students to be responsible and take precautions in the face of Covid in Brazil.
+We still count on our students to be responsible and take precautions in the face of Covid in Brazil.
 After all, a single suspected Covid case will lead to a halt for in-person classes for your group (or sometimes even the entire school) for two weeks in order to quarantine.
-That’s two weeks of having online classes stuck in your apartment instead of learning around the streets of Rio.
-So everybody has to pitch in with their share of responsibility and solidarity.
+That’s two weeks of having online classes stuck inside instead of learning around the streets of Rio.
+So, everybody has to pitch in with their share of responsibility and solidarity.

+Overall, Covid in Rio de Janeiro has not made it any less of a functioning city.
+But it’s still important to take precautions, and keep up with the news.
+Since the vaccination campaign started, we can notice a positive change on the numbers of severe cases of the disease in Brazil.
 And even if you’d like to wait and see what happens from the comfort of your own home, you can still learn Portuguese online.
-Whether you decide to come now or when the pandemic eases, you’ll always be more than welcome to join us for a classes in person in Rio.
+Whether you decide to come now or when the pandemic eases, you’ll always be more than welcome to join us for a class in person in Rio.